SIC-POVMs and orders of real quadratic fields: Concluding remarks

 where the downward maps send $\AA \in \Cl(\OO_{(f')^2\Delta_0})$ to $f'$ and $[S]$ to $[[S]]$, respectively.

-\Cref{conj:class} is compatible with conjectures of the first author \cite{koppsic} and other authors \cite{abghm,bgm} connecting SICs to the Stark conjectures for real quadratic fields \cite{STARK77}, particularly as formulated by Tate \cite{tate84,tate11}, where the Stark units carry a Galois action compatible with the Artin map.
+\Cref{conj:class} is compatible with conjectures of the first author \cite{koppsic} and other authors \cite{abghm,bgm} connecting SICs to the Stark conjectures for real quadratic fields \cite{STARK77,Stark3}, which posit the existence of special algebraic units constructed from partial zeta functions and carrying a Galois action compatible with the Artin map.
+Work by Appleby, Flammia, and Kopp \cite{afk} (subsequent to the arXiv publication of the present paper) makes the classification scheme suggested by \Cref{conj:class} explicit.
+The explicit classification also yields exact formulas for the stabilizers $\stab(S)$ and thus the size of the set $\WHSIC{d}$ discussed in \Cref{rmk:whsic}.